basho/basho_docs/source/languages/en/riakts/using/querying.md

 ###Limitations

-Field-to-field comparisons are not currently supported.
+* Column to column comparisons are not currently supported.
+* Secondary indexing (2i) will not work with Riak TS.
+* Riak search will not work with Riak TS.
+* Your query can only range over up to 4 quanta.
+See below for more detail.

+####Quanta query range

 In this early version queries can only range over 1 to 4 quanta.
 A query covering more than 4 quanta will generate too many sub-queries and the query system will refuse to run it.
 Assuming a default quanta of 15min, the maximum query time range is 1hr.